 In addition, Dr. Spence is one of the few facial plastic surgeons with the experience and abilities needed for revisionary facelifts.
 Both men and women dissatisfied with their results from other surgeons often turn to Dr. Spence for his unique skills in performing revisionary, also known as "redo", facelifts.

 Take the first step on your journey to enhancing your facial contours.
 Request a consultation with Dr. Spence today to find out if a facelift in Orlando is right for you.
-Or, you can give us a call at 407-999-2585, and one of our knowledgeable staff members will be happy to help you.
+Or, you can give us a call by clicking below, and one of our knowledgeable staff members will be happy to help you.

 One of Dr. Kenrick Spence's most renowned procedures for men and women seeking facial rejuvenation, a facelift in Orlando can dramatically improve sagging skin, wrinkles, deep furrows, lines, creases, and other concerns caused by age and genetics.
 To help you learn more, Dr. Spence has created the following answers to frequently asked questions from his patients about this procedure.